sphenry/comms-gpts-blog/comms_gpts_email.md

 # Send Email from Your GPTs in 15 Mins with Azure Communication Services, and No Code!

+[ChatGPT 'GPTs'](https://openai.com/blog/introducing-gpts)  are amazing!
+You can create custom versions of ChatGPT that combine instructions, extra knowledge, and any combination of skills.
+Wouldn't it be great is you're new assistant could talk to the rest of the world?
 Sending emails through Azure Communication Services is surprisingly straightforward and requires no coding expertise.
 Here's how you can set it up in just 15 minutes.

 ## Step 1: Create an Azure Communication Service Resource
 First, you need to create an Azure Communication Service Resource.
 Follow the instructions on the [Create Azure Communication Services resource](https://learn.microsoft.com/en-us/azure/communication-services/quickstarts/create-communication-resource?tabs=windows&pivots=platform-azp) to get started.

-Copy the connection string from the Keys blade of your Communication resource.
+Copy the `connection string` from the `Keys` blade of your Communication resource.
 You'll need it later.
 ![Alt text](image-1.png)
 ## Step 2: Create an Email Service
 Next, create an Email Service by following this [Create the Email Communications Service resource using portal](https://learn.microsoft.com/en-us/azure/communication-services/quickstarts/email/create-email-communication-resource).